open-telemetry/opentelemetry-js/packages/opentelemetry-sdk-node/README.md

 [![devDependencies][devDependencies-image]][devDependencies-url]
 [![Apache License][license-image]][license-image]

-@ToDo
-This package provides...
+This package provides the full OpenTelemetry SDK for Node.js including tracing and metrics.

 ## Quick Start

-@ToDo
-To get started you need to ...
+To get started you need to install `@opentelemetry/sdk-node`, a metrics and/or tracing exporter, and any appropriate plugins for the node modules used by your application.

 ### Installation